 - Far fewer people have to go into care than feared.
 Don’t panic into taking expensive and dramatic steps unnecessarily.

-- If being discharged from hospital, make sure you get a proper Care Assessment from the local authority ‐ if the majority of the person’s needs are nursing care needs which are “complex” and “unstable”, then your elderly relative should qualify for free NHS-funded continuing care.
+- If being discharged from the hospital, make sure you get a proper Care Assessment from the local authority ‐ if the majority of the person’s needs are nursing care needs which are “complex” and “unstable”, then your elderly relative should qualify for free NHS-funded continuing care.

 - Be aware that if your elderly relative has assets over £23,250, they will be expected to pay for the full cost of their care.
 From April 2020 the amount anyone has to pay is capped at £72,000

-- Some families are tempted into giving away the family home to the next generation, or giving a share of the house to a relative (e.g. a son or daughter) who moves in.
+- Some families are tempted into giving away the family home to the next generation or giving a share of the house to a relative (e.g. a son or daughter) who moves in.
 But beware ‐ any deliberate deprivation of assets can be challenged by the local authority, who can make the elderly person bankrupt and apply to have the gift set aside.
-There is no time limit to how far they can look back if they think there has been a deliberate deprivation, although the greater the time gap between the gift and going into care the less likely the local authority will be willing to devote resources to challenging it.
+There is no time limit to how far they can look back if they think there has been a deliberate deprivation, although the greater the time gap between the gift and going into care the less likely the local authority will be willing to devote resources to challenge it.
 Anything within six months is liable to challenge.

 - There are also the four ‘classic’ dangers of giving assets away ‐ death, bankruptcy, divorce and family fallout.
 What happens if, having given the house or a share in it to a younger family member, they then die or get divorced or go bankrupt or fall out with the donor?
 The home could be sold as a result.